litexlang/golitex/README.md

 ## Introduction

+_Mathematics... is nothing more than a game played according to certain simple rules with meaningless marks on a paper.
+-- David Hilbert_

-**LiTeX** is a **formal proof management system** inspired by **Lisp semantics** and **LaTeX syntax**.
-Its goal is to help **anyone** express and verify mathematics at **any level** as **elegantly** and **intuitively** as if they were using **natural language**.
-In many cases, LiTeX enables users to write the same piece of math in 10% lines of code compared with other formal languages, which is even shorter and efficient than words written in LaTeX.
+**LiTeX** is a formal proof management system inspired by Lisp semantics and LaTeX syntax.
+Leveraging LaTeX's familiar structure for decomposing mathematical communication and Lisp's "Everything is a symbol" philosophy, LiTeX aims to help anyone express and verify mathematics at any level as elegantly and intuitively as if they were using natural language. <font color="red">Feel free to share your suggestions and ideas to help me improve this open-source project—your feedback is invaluable!</font>

+The basic elements of **LiTeX** called `symbols` have roots in Lisp's fundamental approach, drawing inspiration from its powerful macro system to handle literal manipulations in math. `Symbols` can have `facts` related to them, with some facts leading to further facts—mirroring how mathematical reasoning naturally progresses.
+Read `A Tour of LiTeX` below for further information.

+## Potential

-The goal of **LiTeX** is to introduce rigorous verification into mathematical collaboration, enabling confident contributions to large-scale projects.
-It makes interactive textbook/paper possible and allows math researchers to focus on innovative aspects rather than mechanical verification.
-Details are available at [LiTeX GitHub Repository](https://github.com/litexlang/tslitex).
+**LiTeX** transforms mathematical collaboration by introducing rigorous verification into research workflows.
+By automating mechanical proof validation, the system enables mathematicians to focus on innovative aspects rather than tedious verification.
+It also makes interactive textbooks and large-scale collaborative projects possible.
+Full details are available at the [LiTeX GitHub Repository](https://github.com/litexlang/tslitex).

-Feel free to share your suggestions and ideas to help me improve this open-source project—your feedback is invaluable!

 ---